LatamLink/latamlink.io/docs/block-explorer.md

 title: Block Explorer
 ---

+## eosq high-precision block explorer
-LatamLink has installed **eosq**, a high-precision block explorer that provides access to detailed, accurate, actionable data about accounts, actions, block producers, and more on the LatamLink testnet.
+LatamLink has installed **eosq**, a block explorer that provides access to detailed, accurate, actionable data about accounts, actions, block producers, and more on the LatamLink testnet.

 http://explorer.testnet.latamlink.io/